-The Board of Directors consists of 5 Directors, four of whom (Messrs.
-Daoust, King, Innes and Ms. Welsh) are "independent" Directors within the meaning of National Instrument 52-110 - Audit Committees.
-On March 23, 2010, the Board of Directors appointed Mr. King as its non-executive Chair.
-Mr. Wallace is not independent, owing to him being an officer of the Corporation.
+The Board of Directors consists of six Directors, five of whom (Messrs.
+Daoust, Morris, Vamvakas and Young and Ms. Welsh) are "independent" Directors within the meaning of National Instrument 52-110 - Audit Committees.
+On July 10, 2019, the Board of Directors appointed Elias Vamvakas as its non-executive Chair who serves in this role on a part-time basis.
+Mr. Vamvakas replaced G. Edmund King who served as Chair since March 23, 2010.
+Concurrent with Mr. Vamvakas' appointment, the Board of Directors determined it appropriate to increase the number of total directors from five to six.
+On July 10, 2019 John Young was approved as a sixth board member by the Board of Directors, conditioned upon receiving shareholder approval which was received at a special meeting of shareholders on September 4, 2019, Mr. Wallace is not independent, owing to him being an officer of the Corporation.
 Accordingly, a majority of the Directors are currently independent.
 The independent Directors hold in-camera sessions at each quarterly-scheduled board meeting and special meetings of the independent Directors are also held as deemed necessary, but not on a scheduled basis.
 Additionally, the Director who is also a member of management has been excused from portions of meetings, at which open and candid discussion among independent Directors has taken place.

 With respect to the election of Directors, the Board has adopted a majority voting policy under which each nominee that stands for election should be elected by the vote of a majority of the Common Shares represented in person or proxy at any meeting for the election of Directors.
 If any nominee for election as Director receives, from the Common Shares voted at the meeting in person or by proxy, a greater number of votes "withheld" than votes "for" his or her election, the Director will be expected to promptly tender his or her resignation to the Chair of the Board following the meeting, to take effect upon acceptance by the Board.
 The NCGC Committee will expeditiously consider the Director's offer to resign and make a recommendation to the Board whether to accept that offer.
 If each member of the NCGC Committee received a majority withheld vote at the same Shareholder meeting, then the Directors who did not receive a majority withheld vote will appoint a committee amongst themselves to consider the resignations.
 Within 90 days of the meeting of Shareholders, the Board will make a final decision concerning the acceptance of the Director's resignation.
-Any Director who tenders his or her resignation will not participate in the deliberations of the Board or any of its committees pertaining to the resignation.
+Any Director who tenders his or her resignation.